dbnetsoft/RaceResultExchangeDocumentation/docs/scripting/index.md

 ## Scripting

 Scripting is based on the powerful [Scriban scripting language](https://github.com/scriban/scriban).
 You can find more information on the language features [here](https://github.com/scriban/scriban/blob/master/doc/language.md).
 More information on built-in functions can be found [here](https://github.com/scriban/scriban/blob/master/doc/builtins.md).
+Different than stated in the scriban docs, Race Result Exchange is not changing the casing of variables or functions.
+Even more, you can use `string.ends_with`or `string.EndsWith`, whereas the later is preferred as it means the declaration of the method is not touched.

 The following script will just pull the field `[LastName]` from RR12 and outputs it: